 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-As of 31 December 2022 the Company did not possess financial assets or liabilities with variable interest rate.
+As at 31 December 2024 the Company did not possess financial assets or liabilities with variable interest rate.

-The following is a sensitivity analysis of the gain or loss due to changes in the fair value of financial instruments at FVTPL performed as of 31 December 2022 based on the assumption that there are parallel shifts in the yield curve, while the analysis by maturity band displays the sensitivity to non-parallel changes.
+The following is a sensitivity analysis of the gain or loss due to changes in the fair value of financial instruments at FVTPL performed as at 31 December 2024 based on the assumption that there are parallel shifts in the yield curve, while the analysis by maturity band displays the sensitivity to non-parallel changes.

+Currency 2024

-In thousand Armenian drams Period starting from 26 July 2022 until 31 December 2022 Currency Change in basis points Profit or loss AMD +1 (9,274) AMD - 1 24,705
+Change in basis points Profit or loss Change in basis points Profit or loss

+AMD +1 (9,040) +1 (5,508)